 Associate Fellow, Global Health Programme

-Assistant professor in health information, London School of Hygiene and Tropical Medicine|
+|2016-18||Assistant Professor in Health Information, Department of Disease Control, London School of Hygiene and Tropical Medicine|

-Field epidemiologist for Ebola response, US Centres for Disease Control and Prevention
+|2016||Field Epidemiologist, Guinea Ebola Response Team, US Centres for Disease Control and Prevention (CDC)|

 |2012-15||Senior Epidemiologist, Public Health Practice, LLC, Atlanta, Georgia|